BEEVA-javierlopez/google_cloud_iot/README.md

 locust -i stresslocust.py

-And then you have to control test by web browser.
+And then you have to control test using web browser.

 http://localhost:8089